-GTX-102: Antisense Oligonucleotide for Angelman Syndrome (AS)
+GTX-102: Antisense Oligonucleotide for the Potential Treatment of Angelman Syndrome (AS)

 Evaluating GTX-102 to reactivate expression of the UBE3A gene in patients with AS

-GTX-102 is an investigational antisense oligonucleotide (ASO) therapy designed to inhibit expression of UBE3A-AS in order to prevent silencing of the paternally inherited allele of the UBE3A gene and reactivate expression of the deficient protein.
+GTX-102 is an investigational antisense oligonucleotide (ASO) therapy designed to inhibit expression of UBE3A-ATS in order to prevent silencing of the paternally inherited allele of the UBE3A gene and reactivate expression of the deficient protein.
 GTX-102 is delivered as an intrathecal infusion.
-A Phase 1/2 study evaluating the tolerability and safety of GTX-102 and its effect on all major domains of the AS in pediatric patients is currently ongoing in the U.S., U.K. and Canada.
+A Phase 1/2 study evaluating the tolerability and safety of GTX-102 and its effect on all major domains of AS in pediatric patients is currently ongoing in the U.S., U.K. and Canada.

 GTX-102 was granted Orphan Drug Designation, Rare Pediatric Disease Designation and Fast Track Designation in the United States.